nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 returning domain events.

-These refactorings improve the readability and integrity of the code, reducing the source lines of code by 34% (from 167 sloc to 107).
-However, it's worth noting that this example application code still has greater than 50% more code than the domain model and application code using aggregates in the :doc:`first example </topics/examples/coursebooking>` (70 sloc).
+These refactorings improve the readability and integrity of the code, reducing the source lines of code by 34% (from 164 sloc to 109).
+However, it's worth noting that this example application code still has 47% more code than the domain model and application code using aggregates in the :doc:`first example </topics/examples/coursebooking>` (74 sloc).

 Application
 -----------